Malignant otitis externa is a disorder that involves infection and damage of the bones of the ear canal and at the base of the skull.

 To prevent an external ear infection:

 Treat acute otitis externa completely.
 Do not stop treatment sooner than your health care provider recommends.
-Following your doctor's plan completely will reduce the risk of malignant otitis externa.
+Following your doctor's plan and finishing treatment will lower your risk of malignant otitis externa.

 Osteomyelitis of the skull; Otitis externa - malignant